jakejosh6751/Manufacturing-Downtime-Analysis-/README.md

 # Manufacturing Downtime Analysis in Soda Bottling

 ## Project Overview
-Downtime in manufacturing refers to periods when production is halted, impacting efficiency, productivity, and profitability.
-It can stem from equipment failure, maintenance, operator, or supply chain issues, leading to significant operational costs.
+Downtime in manufacturing refers to periods of halted production due to equipment failure, maintenance, operator errors, or supply chain issues, leading to reduced efficiency and profitability.
+Analyzing downtime is essential for identifying root causes, minimizing disruptions, and streamlining workflows.
+Effective downtime management enhances production reliability and drives cost savings, ultimately boosting operational performance.

-Analyzing downtime is crucial for identifying root causes, minimizing disruptions, and optimizing workflows.
-By addressing downtime effectively, companies can achieve higher production reliability and cost savings.
+I conducted a productivity and downtime analysis for a soda bottling production line, examining batch-level data that included operator performance, product type, start and end times, and downtime factors.
+This analysis helped identify key inefficiencies and opportunities for optimizing production workflows.

 ## Key Objectives
 - Identify the root causes of downtime.